VoIP Call Quality & Troubleshooting for Beginners

 Costs of maintenance.
 VoIP functions differently from conventional phone systems.
 Hardware maintenance is not as necessary.
 Additionally, VoIP troubleshooting can frequently be done remotely to avoid an expensive service call.

-Accessibility and portability: Your VoIP Phone System can be used if you have an internet connection.
+Accessibility and portability: VoIP phone service for business can be used if you have an internet connection.
 There is no need to offer clients your home or mobile phone numbers because your number follows you.
 You can make and take calls whether you’re at home, in an airport, or at Starbucks.

 Call Excellence: VoIP calls sound as good as or better than traditional phone calls when using a robust internet connection and lots of bandwidth.